jknappe/ubzutils/README.md

-The goal of ubzutils is to provide useful function for data processing in R for people working at the Center for Environmental and Buitechnology (UBZ) at the Helmholtz Center for Environmental Research (UFZ) in Leipzig, Germany.
+The goal of ubzutils is to provide useful function for data processing in R for people working at the Center for Environmental and Biotechnology (UBZ) at the Helmholtz Center for Environmental Research (UFZ) in Leipzig, Germany.

 ## Installation